 - a.
-Cash-Cash is held with a major international financial institution in Canada and a major law firm in the USA and therefore the risk of loss is minimal. - b.
+Cash Cash is held with major international financial institutions in Canada and a major law firm in the USA and therefore the risk of loss is minimal. - b.
 Other receivable The Company is not exposed to major credit risk attributable to customers.
-A significant portion of this amount is prepaid to BPI under a master service agreement.
+A significant portion of this amount is a prepayment of Directors & Officers insurance premiums.